MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 In a brute-force attack, an attacker attempts to authenticate with many different passwords for different accounts until a correct password is found for at least one account.
 Once found, an attacker can log in using that account.

-In this detection, an alert is triggered when ATA detects many different passwords being used.
+In this detection, an alert is triggered when ATA detects a massive number of simple bind authentications.
 This can be either *horizontally* with a small set of passwords across many users; or *vertically”* with a large set of passwords on just a few users; or any combination of these two options.

 **Investigation**